For the 2015-2016 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 of Musselman hall will be used for Block Booking.

-- All room must be filled to capacity.
-Since all rooms are doubles,
+- All rooms/apartments must be filled to capacity.

 - As in past years, groups may be of mixed gender; with gender-neutral housing as an option, any pair of students may live in a room within the block regardless of gender.